• Skip to primary navigation

 Feeling good about coming home in St Louis MO

 Another urban front yard is this 2 family with a covered front porch.
-It’s my neighbors house in Skinker DeBaliviere and we love sitting out here during the good months of the year with a bottle of wine or a gin and tonic, some good cheese and an array of “hellos” that float up to us as our neighbors pass us by.Feeling good about coming home may be driving up to a classic home like this one in Webster Groves.Here is an idea of an entry foyer between townhouses shared by 2 neighbors.
+It’s my neighbors house in Skinker DeBaliviere and we love sitting out here during the good months of the year with a bottle of wine or a gin and tonic, some good cheese and an array of “hellos” that float up to us as our neighbors pass us by.ernest porch (1 of 1)Feeling good about coming home may be driving up to a classic home like this one in Webster Groves.fron 600x400Here is an idea of an entry foyer between townhouses shared by 2 neighbors.
 Both owners enjoy doing jigsaw puzzles so they put a dual purpose table in the hallway along with a cabinet to hold puzzles, gloves, hats and scarves for the winter.

 Don’t forget your back door especially if that’s where you come in.
 I have a rear entry garage so I walk in my back door.
 A couple of my favorite things greet me and always make me smile.
 My “singing vases” are the first thing I see.
-(We are going to be adding a mural to the large white space and are open to suggestions.)
+(We are going to be adding a mural to the large white space and are open to suggestions.)feeling good about coming home through the back door

 Click here to search for homes